williammueller/Speeduino-M54-2024-05-11/m52tu,m54 PnP/README.md

 Before compiling, change number of INJ_CHANNELS to 6 and number of IGN_CHANNELS to 3 in globals.h file:

 ![alt text](https://pazi88.kuvat.fi/kuvat/Projektikuvat/Random%20projektit/speeduino/Settings.png?img=smaller)

+It's also recommended to change number of fuel outputs to 6 instead of 4 in speeduino.ini -file for Core4.
+But this isn't mandatory.
+It just gets rid of the possible warnings in TS and allows to use HW test mode for injectors 5 and 6.

 ## Set solder jumpers for Core4